 You said: A medievalist protagonist encounters a series of misadventures in a comedic exploration of the human condition.
-Widely regarded today as a tragicomic classic that exposes 'intellectualism'.
+John Kennedy Toole's novel is widely regarded today as a tragicomic classic that exposes 'intellectualism'.

 You said: I chose this book just because the characters are fantastic, and it makes me laugh.